IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/parameters.md

 **Note** We used the `--result` option above.
 It implies a `blocking` invocation where the CLI waits for the activation to complete and then displays only the function's output as the `payload` value.
 {% endhint %}

+### **Invoking using the `--param-file` flag**

+Passing parameters from a file requires the creation of a file containing the desired content in JSON format.
+The filename must then be passed to the `--param-file` flag:

-2. Create a file named `parameters.json` containing the following JSON.
+1. Create a file named `parameters.json` containing the following JSON.

     ```json
     {